plone/documentation/develop/plone/serving/traversing.rst

 Exploring Zope application server
 =================================

-You can use the Zope Management interface to explore the content of your Zope application server:
+You can use the Management Interface to explore the content of your Zope application server:

 * Sites